Frequently Asked questions

 Can The Family Witness The Cremation?

-Yes.
-At Newton Cemetery, family members can be present when the body is placed into the cremation chamber.
+At Newton Cemetery, family members may not be present when the body is placed into the cremation chamber.

 Do I Need An Urn?

 An urn is not required.
 However, an urn may be desired if there is to be a memorial service or the remains are to be interred in a cemetery.
 If an urn is not provided, the cremated remains will be returned in an attractively packaged container.
 A limited selection of permanent urns is available for purchase at Newton Cemetery.
 Please call the office at 617-332-0047 to inquire.

 Does cremation rule out a traditional funeral?